 - A growing band of consumers is seeking out mindful services and personal products and shopping experiences, online and off.
 See the growth in hand-crafted products, farmers markets, indie stores.

-They don’t know why.
-They cannot know why.
-They have no control, no data, no asset, and no way to leverage years of work and investment.
+The author often doesn't know why.
+They cannot do their own analysis.
+They have built their real estate on rented land.
+They have no control, no data, and no assets.
+Overnight, they are out of business with no way to leverage years of work and investment.

 The only way to avoid this fate is to build your own piece of publishing real estate on the Internet.